sirharis214/lamp-stack/README.md

 > For MacOS M1 chip with VM's running on UTM: use jammy-desktop-arm64

 ### Step 1
 Use VM1 to configure frontend-server.
-The web application will be hosted on this VM and it will utilize rabbitmq client to send requests. rabbitmq client will send requests using 1 of 2 exchanges.
-Each exchange is binded with a different Queue.
+The web application will be hosted on this VM and it will utilize rabbitmq client to send requests. rabbitmq client will send requests over the exchange with 1 of 2 routing key's.
+Each routing key points to its own Queue.
 Each of the 2 Queues are listened to from VM2 and VM3, respectively.

 * Download git
 	- `sudo apt-get update && sudo apt-get install git`